Terms

 We may terminate your membership anytime for any reason.

-Here are some guidelines for terms:
+Here are some more guidelines for terms:

 - Remove any confidentiality agreements.